IAEA-NDS/endf-parserpy/README.md

 ## Basic usage

-The `example/` folder contains example scripts to demonstrate how this package can be used.
+The essential class implemented in this package is `BasicEndfParser`.
+It contains the methods `.parsefile` for reading and `.writefile` for writing ENDF-6 files.
-Two ENDF files are provided in the `tests/testdata` directory.
-Change into this directory if you want to run all the following code snippets verbatim.
+The following code snippet demonstrates reading an ENDF-6 file:
 ```
 from endf_parserpy import BasicEndfParser
 parser = BasicEndfParser()
 endf_file = 'n_2925_29-Cu-63.endf'
 endf_dic = parser.parsefile(endf_file)
 ```
 The variable `endf_dic` contains a nested dictionary that exposes all the fields and arrays described in the [ENDF-6 formats manual].
 You can explore it by using the `.keys()` method, e.g.,
 ```